tek967/mazegame/README.md

 # The Maze game (by easontek2398)

-An old scratch game brought back to life in python and mandaw.
+An old scratch game brought back to life in python and pygame.
 Enjoy!

 ## Contributing

-Anyone who has experience with mandaw can contribute.
+Anyone who has experience with pygame can contribute.
 Fork and pull request, review should be done in about 1-2 days.
-Mandaw is based on PySDL2, so anyone who knows pygame or pysdl2 would find this very easy to learn.

 ## Packages available